 Maddie's contributions to uplifting her community have not gone unnoticed.
-She avidly purses opportunities that can help her and the life of future generations and continuously focuses on the revitalization and renewal of Indigenous arts.
+She avidly pursues opportunities that can help her and the life of future generations and continuously focuses on the revitalization and renewal of Indigenous arts.

 "Through my artwork, I am able to express myself and connect to my roots.
 I hope to inspire others and encourage them to see the importance of preserving culture through art."